shack-js/shack.js/README.md

 # shack.js

-shack.js is a tool to ease your coding

-with shack.js, you can just forget exposing APIs from backend and making requests from frontend
+with shack.js you can just forget `fetch`, `axios` and things alike, you call backend functions directly, and of course with access control

-so you can use much less code to build a website

 ## quick usage